codeaudit/SayKitSDK/Tour/01-overview.md

 ### Conversation Topics

-Those GUI developers have got it made with their feast of tools to help them structure their applications.
+Those GUI developers have it made with the feast of tools that help them structure their applications.
 Visual hierarchies.
 View controllers.
 Interface Builder.
 Storyboards.
-What about us?

-If you've ever tried to develop a non-trivial conversation app before, perhaps you've had the same thought that we've had in the past: "Well, this is a terrible mess."
+If you've ever tried to develop a non-trivial conversation app before, perhaps you've had the same thought that we've had as it's grown: "Well, this is a terrible mess."
 Logic split between clients and servers, regular expressions around every corner, callback functions strewn around everywhere.
 There's got to be a better way!

 That's where **Conversation Topics** come in.
 Just like a view packages up all the input/output details for a particular area of your screen, a conversation topic coordinates all the audio I/O related to a particular subject in your app.
 By adding or removing a topic from your app's topic hierarchy, you can change the conversation with a line of code.